 Visions of winter sport from the snows of Ischgl

-What are oversized snowshoes, a ferocious ice hockey player, speedy bob-sleigh riders and a cold mini skier looking for the pistes of Ischgl?
-From January 10th to January 14th, 2022, artists from different nations will be transforming the Silvretta Arena into an impressive open-air gallery to mark the 28th ‘Shapes in White’ snow sculpture competition.
-The motto for 2022 is ‘winter sport’.
+What are oversized snow shoes, a ferocious ice hockey player, speedy bob-sleigh riders and a cold mini skier looking for the pistes of Ischgl?
+From 11 til 15 January 2021, 10 artists from five nations will be transforming the Silvretta Arena into an impressive open-air gallery to mark the 28th ‘Shapes in White’ snow sculpture competition.
+The motto for 2021 is ‘winter sport’.

-Sporty snow art in Ischgl: as oversized snowshoes, a snowboarder, ski-cross racers, bob-sleigh riders, an ice hockey player and a mini skier let off steam on the slopes of Ischgl from January, international visions of winter sport become an icy cold reality.
+Sporty snow art in Ischgl: as oversized snow shoes, a snowboarder, ski-cross racers, bob-sleigh riders, a ice hockey player and a mini skier let off steam on the pistes of Ischgl from January, international visions of winter sport become an icy cold reality.
 How?
 During the annual ‘Shapes in White’ snow sculpture competition, artists from all over the world are called upon to transform the Ischgl ski resort into an impressive open-air snow gallery.
-The motto for 2022 is ‘winter sport’.
+The motto for 2021 is ‘winter sport’.
 It remains to be seen in January who creates the best sporty interpretation.
-From January 10th to January 14th, 2022, five selected pairs of artists from different nations will be spending five days creating a total of five snow sculptures across the ski resort, all up to 10m high.
-Good to know winter sports fans can watch over the shoulders of the industrious sculptors as they work in the Silvretta Arena.
-The most attractive work of art will be crowned the winner by the Ischgl jury on January 14th.
+From 11 til 15 January 2021, 10 selected pairs of artists from five nations will be spending five days creating a total of 10 snow sculptures across the ski resort, all up to 10m high.
+Good to know: winter sports fans can watch over the shoulders of the industrious sculptors as they work in the Silvretta Arena.
+The most attractive work of art will be crowned the winner by the Ischgl jury on 15 January.
 A card featuring an explanation and the locations of the ‘Shapes in White’ can be obtained free-of-charge on-site.

 ‘Shapes in White’ – the idea behind the art project